Get,

 Dr. Rajeev Singh, BAMS

-Toor dal (the seeds), its flowers and leaves can be used to prepare tea that is might help for soothing inflammation and blood disorders.5 Toor dal tea made using its flower may be helpful for upper respiratory infections and pain.5 Toor dal tea using leaves may help to overcome anaemia, yellow fever, cough, fever, urinary tract infections, and ulcers.5
+Toor dal (the seeds), its flowers, and leaves can be used to prepare tea that is might help for soothing inflammation and blood disorders.5 Toor dal tea made using its flower may be helpful for upper respiratory infections and pain.5 Toor dal tea using leaves may help to overcome anemia, yellow fever, cough, fever, urinary tract infections, and ulcers.5

 Also Read: Rosemary – Uses, Benefits, Side Effects & Precautions